openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

 ### Image Identifier

-The *ImageManager* and *ItemUpdater* should use a common, though perhaps implementation specific, algorithm for the `<id>` portion of a dbus path for each `Software.Version`.
+The *ImageManager* and *ItemUpdater* should use a common, though perhaps implementation specific, algorithm for the `<id>` portion of a D-Bus path for each `Software.Version`.
 This allows the same software version to be contained in multiple locations but represented by the same object path.